chainpoint/bitcoin-header-node/README.md

 You need to tell your node you want to start with a custom start point.
 There are two ways to do this on mainnet and testnet: with the start height or with the raw header data for the start block and _its previous block_ (this is needed for contextual checks).
+These should be put in order, block at index 0 in the array should be the prev block, and the last block in the array (index 1) will be saved as the actual starting tip.

 For a contained testing network like regtest or simnet, only the raw data will work since the height functionality works by querying the [blockcypher.com](https://blockcypher.com) API for the target blocks (you can see how to set the raw block data in the bhn tests for startTip).

 Both options, `start-tip` or `start-height`, can be passed as with any [bcoin Configuration](https://github.com/bcoin-org/bcoin/blob/master/docs/configuration.md).